Microsoft Surface pro and Macbook Pro

 Surface by Microsoft

-I mentioned the problem my original Surface Pro had with its wifi chip awhile ago, but there’s more to that story.
-In fact, just a couple of weeks ago, my Surface Pro once again began having problems with the wifi chip, and no update, driver replacement, or even a system reset helped.
+I mentioned the problem my original Surface Pro had with its wifi chip a while ago, but there’s more to that story.
+Just a couple of weeks ago, my Surface Pro again began having problems with the wifi chip, and no update, driver replacement, or even a system reset helped.
 Eventually, the device started blue screening repeatedly, so I took it in to see what Microsoft could do for me.
 Surprisingly, they handed me a brand new Surface Pro 2 and even let me pay the difference to upgrade it to the 256GB/8GB model, which I eagerly did.
 The new device is all the great stuff about Surface Pro 1 distilled into a purer form.
 Same weight, size, and shape, a slightly better screen (though I honestly can’t tell the difference, for what it’s worth), and the Type Cover 2 is a fantastic little keyboard that does its job with aplomb.
 I’m thrilled indeed and more than glad I bought the extended warranty.

 Value Proposition